 Texas Energy Aggregation provides two unique opportunities to drive down electricity expenses through the participation in the State of Texas Renewable Energy Cooperative and through their on-site services.

-TREC is a renewable energy purchasing cooperative that enables institutions to purchase renewable energy directly for cost savings.
+TREC is a renewable energy purchasing cooperative that enables institutions to purchase renewable energy directly for cost savings and long-term budget certainty.

 Benefits of TREC include: